markui/asyncio-crawler/README.md

 #### 2) Stack Ripping (Loss of Context - Error prone, debugging is hard)
 > The stack trace shows only that the event loop was running a callback.
 We do not remember what led to the error.
 The chain is broken on both ends: we forgot where we were going and whence we came.
 This loss of context is called "stack ripping", and in many cases it confounds the investigator.
 > So, even apart from the long debate about the relative efficiencies of multithreading and async, there is this other debate regarding which is more error-prone: threads are susceptible to data races if you make a mistake synchronizing them, but callbacks are stubborn to debug due to stack ripping.

+## 4. Coroutines

+> It is possible to write asynchronous code that combines the efficiency of callbacks with the classic good looks of multithreaded programming.
+This combination is achieved with a pattern called "coroutines".